 Water resources include sinkholes and wells.
 Sinkholes are natural holes in the ground caused by the erosion of water, usually occurring in regions of limestone formation, which facilitates in the recharging of aquifers through which surface runoff.

-Throughout the length of the proposed alignment, the topography includes various depressions in which sinkholes occur.
-A safety buffer of 50m and 100m was established within reason around the Moneague alignment of Highway 2000.
-Figure 6-1 shows that five (5) of these sinkholes can be located directly under the highway alignment reservation, ten (10) are situated within the 50m buffer whereas 13 were identified as being contained within the 100m buffer as shown below.
+Throughout the length of the proposed alignment, the topography includes various depressions in which sinkholes may occur.
+A safety buffer of 50m and 100m was established within reason around the Moneague alignment of Highway 2000 in order to undertake a preliminary assessment of sinkholes.
+Figure 6.1 shows that five (5) sinkholes can be located directly under the highway alignment reservation, ten (10) are situated within the 50m buffer whereas 13 were identified as being contained within the 100m buffer as shown below.

-Table 6-3 Sinkholes intersected by H2K alignment
+Table 6.3 - Sinkholes intersected by H2K alignment